 Imagine this, you’ve worked off the whole week – crushed it in your job / business , workouts went great , everything was awesome & your buddies are planning on meeting up at a restaurant to celebrate the weekend or for a birthday.
 And there you are, sitting & wondering what the hell is allowed in a detox diet when your friends are out there enjoying & having a good night out.

 Give yourself the freedom to have a drink or two & enjoy when it calls for some enjoyment.
 This is how you’ll be able to enjoy the process & life in general.

 Fad diets rarely work.
-They might work in the short term, but not in the long term.
+They might work in the short term, but definitely not in the long term.
 Give yourself the freedom to include the foods that you like in your diet in moderation making sure that your calories & protein are on point.

 That way, you will be able to enjoy the process more & the actual results that happen take time.

-So the best thing to do is to dump the short term thinking & embrace the long term thinking.
+So the best thing to do is to dump the short term thinking & to embrace the long term thinking.